What is a Cell? Definition, Types, Structure, Functions, and More

 • Cytoplasm: A jelly-like substance that fills the cell and contains various organelles.

-• Nucleus: the control center of the cell containing genetic material (DNA).
+• Nucleus: the cell’s control center containing genetic material (DNA).

 Prokaryotic vs Eukaryotic cells